CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Refactoring/collapseHierarchyRefactoring.md

-#Collapse Hierarchy Refactoring
+# Collapse Hierarchy Refactoring

-When a software system undergoes a number of changes, over time the class heirarchy might become sub-optimal
+When a software system undergoes a number of changes, over time the class hierarchy might become sub-optimal

 -